-Overturned 18-wheeler on I-110 South near Memorial Stadium
+Overturned 18-wheeler on I-110 South near Memorial Stadium blocks traffic

 Latest Weather Blog

-Overturned 18-wheeler on I-110 South near Memorial Stadium
+Overturned 18-wheeler on I-110 South near Memorial Stadium blocks traffic

 BATON ROUGE - An overturned 18-wheeler on I-110 Southbound is causing slight delays.